Convergences: Inventories of the Present

 Richard Poirier, one of America’s most eminent critics, reveals in this book the creative but mostly hidden alliance between American pragmatism and American poetry.
 He brilliantly traces pragmatism as a philosophical and literary practice grounded in a linguistic skepticism that runs from Emerson and William James to the work of Robert Frost, Gertrude Stein, and Wallace Stevens, and on to the cultural debates of today.

 The complex cultural status of Chopin—he was a native Pole and adopted Frenchman, a male composer writing in “feminine” genres—is the subject of Kallberg’s absorbing book.
 Combining social history, literary theory, musicology, and feminist thought, this book situates Chopin’s music within the construct of his somewhat marginal sexual identity.

-Declan Kiberd offers a vivid account of the personalities and texts—English and Irish alike—that reinvented Ireland after centuries of colonialism.
-Combining detailed and daring interpretations of literary masterpieces with assessments of the wider role of language, sport, clothing, politics, and philosophy in the Irish revival, this book is a major literary history of modern Ireland.
+Kiberd offers an account of the personalities and texts that reinvented Ireland after centuries of colonialism.
+Combining daring, detailed interpretations of literary masterpieces with assessments of the wider role of language, sport, clothing, politics, and philosophy in the Irish revival, this book is a major literary history of modern Ireland.

 This passionate book is a bracing critique of the critical self-indulgence that calls itself cosmopolitanism.
 Brennan traces his subject from Orwell to Kristeva, from “third world” writing to the Nobel Prize.
 A critical call to arms, the book strips the false and heedless from the new cosmopolitanism in order to revitalize the idea.

 What is colonialism and what is a colonial state?
 In exploring these questions, Ranajit Guha points out that the South Asian colonial state was a historical paradox.
 Britain may have ruled India as a colony, but it never achieved hegemony over most of the population, collaborating with the nationalist elite but never persuading the masses.